-We process our orders quickly (so you can get your undies in a jiff), but we will do our best to accommodate any requests you may have.
+We process our orders quickly (so you can get your undies fast!), but we will do our best to accommodate any requests you may have.
 The best way to adjust or cancel an order is to email email@example.com or call us at (917) 819-8171.

-Your order should ship within 1-2 business days (Mon-Fri, before 5pm), and arrive within 5-7 business days if you select standard shipping, or 1-3 business days with expedited shipping (continental US)––unless you've pre-ordered something, in which case the shipping date will be indicated upon placing your order.
+For standard shipping, your order should ship within 1-2 business days (Mon-Fri, before 2 pm), and arrive within 5-7 business days.
+For expedited shipping, your order should arrive in 3-5 business days (continental U.S. only).
+If you pre-ordered an item, the shipping date was indicated when you placed your order.

 What is your return policy?